diwasatreya/Lofi-Radio/README.md

 ```
 node src/index.js
 ```

+- You can download all the emoji of this bot from [Here](./emote/) (Changing Emoji will be little complex for you)

 ###
 If you liked this repository, feel free to leave a star ⭐ to help promote !